fattaccioli/fattaccioli.github.io/2_research.markdown

 ![image](/assets/images/MicrofluidicTrap.png){: style="float: left; margin-right: 20px" width="100px"}

 Microfluidic hydrodynamics trapping arrays are specialized micro-scale devices used to capture, isolate, and study individual cells, particles, or molecules in a controlled environment.
 Using precise fluid flows within microchannels, these arrays exploit the principles of hydrodynamic forces to trap and position objects without direct mechanical contact.
-By carefully manipulating flow rates and channel geometries, microfluidic hydrodynamic traps can achieve stable, repeatable positioning of targets, making them a versatile tool in biological research, as for example studies of the dynamics of the immune synapse.{: style="text-align: center;"}
+By carefully manipulating flow rates and channel geometries, microfluidic hydrodynamic traps can achieve stable, repeatable positioning of targets, making them a versatile tool in biological research, as for example studies of the dynamics of the immune synapse.{: style="text-align: center"}

 <details>
 <summary> **Related references**